Lynching of Jesse Thomas: Aftermath

 Earlier in the day, Constable Leslie Stegall had arrested a Black man that met the description of the attacker given by Maggie Hays, Sank Johnson.
 Chief of Police Jenkins thought that Johnson was guilty of the crime as his shoes matched the imprints left at the crime scene.
 In addition to Johnson there were four other men in the jail that matched the description given by Maggie.
 The Texas Rangers were called in to protect these suspects from the lynch mob.

 The family of Jesse Thomas proclaimed his innocence and presented compelling evidence that he was at home with them at the time of the carjacking and assault of Maggie Hays.
-Thomas was later proven innocent, with the actual killer of W. Harry Bolton and rapist of his girlfriend being serial killer Roy Mitchell.
+Thomas was later proven innocent, with the actual killer of W. Harry Bolton and rapist of Maggie Hays being serial killer Roy Mitchell.

-Sam Harris, the man who publicly claimed to have shot Jesse Thomas, offered to surrender to the authorities but they refused to press charges for the murder of Jesse Thomas.
+Sam Harris, the man who publicly claimed to have shot Jesse Thomas, offered to surrender to the authorities, but they refused to press charges for the murder of Jesse Thomas.